cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 sites.
 You'll have to call a friend for help.
 But ANU has one of the best AI subscriptions, so your friends at other unis won't be any use.
 (You hear that the fancy private colleges in the US are better.
 *Everyone* at Harvard gets ChatGPT!
-What do they even do?
-Skiing, I guess.)
+What do they even do all day?
+Ski, I guess.)
 Your old mate who works for Deloitte now would have access to one of the good corporate LLMs.
 He's not answering texts though.
 Access to corporate Chat comes with insane productivity requirements to justify the cost, so he's probably still at the office.\
 \
 But wait --- there's the girl you dated last year.
-You're still friendly with her, and she went to the public service after graduation, so she'd have access to EmuGPT.
+You're still friendly with her, and she went to the public service after graduation, so she would have access to EmuGPT.
+Brilliant!
 She's not super happy to get a text late Friday night, but she is sympathetic---she was at ANU when they dropped access to Copilot For Students for Canvas Assessments (what a mess).
 Even better, she has after-hours access!
 She puts you on Facetime so you can